bplaat/regattatracker/README.md

     cd server
     php artisan migrate
     ```
-- Start the websocketsserver (must be running when using the site)
+- Start the websockets server (must be running when using the site)
     ```
     cd server
     php artisan websockets:serve